hasansezertasan/openapipages/README.md

 ### Litestar

-> `include_in_schema` parameter is set to `False` in each endpoint to avoid including these endpoints in the OpenAPI Spec.
+> The `include_in_schema` parameter is set to `False` in each endpoint to avoid including these endpoints in the OpenAPI Spec.

 ```python
 from litestar import Litestar, MediaType, get